How to Avoid Being Scammed

 How can I prevent being scammed?

 View the apartment in person before you pay any money.
 Viewing a property in person is the best way to prevent a scam.
 You can also make sure that the property is as described in the advert, you like the location and if you are sharing a flat, the people you may be staying with.
-Look at our short-term accommodation pages for help in finding somewhere to stay while you search.
+Look into short-term accommodations to stay in while you search.

-Ask Joan Jones in the Student Community Relations Office (located beside the QUIC) to look over your lease or contract.
+Ask Off-Campus Living Advisor in the OCLA Office located beside the QUIC to look over your lease or contract.

 I’ve been scammed – what do I do?